sulu/sulu-docs/upgrades/upgrade-1.6-2.0.rst

 .. note::

-    At this point you should absolutely make a backup of your database, in case something goes wrong when executing the below commands.
+    At this point you should absolutely make a backup of your database, in case something goes wrong when executing the commands below.

 The following commands only change the charset to ``utf8mb4`` for tables that come with Sulu.
-If you have added your own entities resp. tables you have to add more steps.
+If you have added your own entities resp. tables you have to add additional statements for these tables.
 There is an excellent guide on `switching to utf8mb4`_ available online explaining what is required.

 .. note::